 Yes, Breeze Energy stopped trading on the 22nd of December 2019.
-Breeze Energy problems were not exactly evident and there were no telltale signs of its potential collapse.
-Instead, Ofgem forced Breeze Energy to close its doors as it failed to present a sufficient number of Renewable Obligation Certificates (ROCs) and then failed to pay the required fine on time.
+Ofgem forced Breeze Energy to close its doors as it failed to present a sufficient number of Renewable Obligation Certificates (ROCs) and then failed to pay the required fine on time.

 Ofgem announced all Breeze Energy customers would be moved to a British Gas tariff when the supplier closed.

-Find out more details on why the energy company stopped trading and what it means for Breeze customers in our dedicated page on the Breeze Energy closure or give our energy experts a call on 02039 360059 (Monday to Friday 8am-8pm)).
-They can offer advice on what you need to do and help you switch to a new tariff if you don't want to stay with British Gas.
+Find out more details on why the energy company stopped trading and what it means for Breeze customers in our dedicated page on the Breeze Energy closure.

 Account and login

-Technology wasn’t really Breeze Energy’s strong point meaning there was no Breeze Energy app through which customers could manage their account.
-Before its closure, the energy company did say that an app was in the works, but unfortunately, it was not released before Breeze stopped trading.
+There was no Breeze Energy app through which customers could manage their account.
+Before its closure, the energy company did say that an app was in the works, but it was not released before Breeze stopped trading.

-Breeze Energy bills were pretty simple as the provider only had one tariff.
-They could be paid by direct debit, on receipt of bill by cheque, or cash or postal order.
+Breeze Energy bills could be paid by direct debit, on receipt of bill by cheque, or cash or postal order.
 Customers could also choose whether they wanted to pay their bills monthly or quarterly.

 Does Breeze Energy install Smart Meters?